enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 - Statistical Inferences.md

 What do we wanna control in FDR?
 	the number of FP within the total positive values.
 Because we know in that there's are some FP, so we wanna make sure its not too big.
 Why is FWError more conservative?

 There are FP and Tp in the Positive we find.
 Within those Positves, can we 'control' the number of FP, so we always have roughliy the same value of FP?
 We can do thatby ordering the p-values
-You can correct the p values by having multiple differe threshold, for each cluster.
+You can correct the p values by having multiple differe threshold, for each cluster

 What are we looking for at a cluster level?
 	We look at the size of the activation and find its its randomn noise or not.